patric-boehner/Download-Image-Admin-Column/README.md

-# URL Admin Column #
+# Download Image Admin Column #

-Adds a URL column in WordPress Media Library admin screen.
+Adds a download to column in WordPress Media Library admin screen.

 ## Description ##

-This WordPress plugin adds a URL column in the Media Library for easily copying the URLs of media attachments without having to click on individual items.
+This WordPress plugin adds a Download column in the Media Library for easily downloading of full size media files without having to click on individual items.

-*Clicking inside the URL field will automatically select all the text inside ready to be copied.*
+*Clicking the download button will automatically start a download.*

 ## Installation ##

 1. Click on the `Download ZIP` button at the right to download the plugin
-2. Upload the entire `url-admin-column` folder to the `/wp-content/plugins/` directory
+2. Upload the entire `download-image-admin-column` folder to the `/wp-content/plugins/` directory
 3. Activate the plugin through the `Plugins` menu in WordPress

 ## Screenshots ##